 Section 7: Signature

 A signature shall be handwritten, printed or stamped; it may be replaced by the affixing of a seal.
-As regards the electronic communications referred to in Section 11(a)(i), a signature may be replaced by a mode of identification agreed upon between the International Bureau and the Office concerned.
-With respect to the electronic communications referred to in Section 11(a)(ii), a signature may be replaced by a mode of identification to be determined by the International Bureau.
+As regards the electronic communications referred to in Section 11(a)(i), a signature may be replaced by a mode of identification agreed upon between the International Bureau and the Office concerned, or as in the manner determined by the International Bureau where communications with applicants or holders are concerned.

 Part Six